msadasivam/trace2spec/README.md

 # trace2spec
 Generate Open API Spec from Apigee trace files.

-Reverse engineer API calls traced on Apigee to create Open API Specs.
-OAS have become a common place in RESTful web APIs and serve as a starting point to create API proxies, API documentation, stubs, testcases, etc. Several systems exist today without a well defined spec.
-Creating a passthrough layer in Apigee allows one to capture traffic and export as trace files.
+This script helps reverse engineer API calls traced on [Apigee](https://cloud.google.com/apigee) to create an [Open API Spec](https://en.wikipedia.org/wiki/OpenAPI_Specification).
+OAS is now a widely accepted mechanism to capture RESTful web APIs design and serve as a starting point to create API proxies, API documentation, stubs, testcases, etc. Several systems exist today without a well defined spec.
+Creating a passthrough layer in Apigee allows one to capture traffic and [export as trace files](https://docs.apigee.com/api-platform/debug/using-offline-trace-tool).
 These trace files can then be fed to this tool to create OAS.

 The generated specs are only a best effort attempt, they require some cleanup to update business context in description.
 Further work may be needed to clean and consolidate schema reused in multiple resources.